elamaran619/amazon-quicksight-user-guide/doc_source/parameters-in-quicksight.md

    If a dynamic default can't be resolved to a single value, Amazon QuickSight uses the static default value\.
 If a user has no dynamic default value, or the user ID doesn't exist in the data set, then the static default value is used\.
 If there is no static default either, then the user can still choose values from the controls\.

-**Note**
-If you are trying to use a parameter with dynamic values by linking to a data set \(rather than trying to create dynamic defaults\), don't use the **Set a dynamic default** option\.
-Instead, use a control to offer dynamic values in a list, as explained in [Using a Control with a Parameter in Amazon QuickSight](#parameters-controls)\.

 ## Connecting to Parameters in Amazon QuickSight<a name="parameters-connections"></a>

 Use this section after you have a parameter set up, to connect it and make it work\.

+After you create a parameter, you can create consumers of the parameters\. *Parameter consumers* are components that consume the value of a parameter, such as filters, controls, calculated fields, or URL actions\.

-After you create a parameter, the following screen appears\.
-You can choose your next step from this screen\.
+You can choose your next step from the shortcuts on this screen\.
+Alternatively, you can navigate to each of these in another way\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/parameters-connect.png)